OlgaSlota/MOWNIT/README.md

 # MOWNIT
 Numerical Analysis :

 - lab1 :
 - -sinus and cosinus series expansion by comparison with java.lang.Math.sin() and java.lang.Math.cos()
 - -Partial Sums method ( comparing double and float precision , summing forward and backward )
 - -Logistic Map , Bifurcation Diagram ( JavaPlot for results presentation), also comparison between double and float precision

 - lab2 :
 - - Gaussian-Jordan ellimination for solving linear equotatiions with complete pivoting compared to library solution in LibSolution.java
 - - LU factorization with partial pivoting
 - - Electric cuircuit analysis based on Kirchhoff's Rules.
 Given a graph representing an electrical cuircuit, solving a linear equation set for current on each branch in a cuircuit (represented as an edge in a graph).
 Implemented mainly in Java but using Python ( with matplotlib and networkx ) for visualization of the resolved graph representing cuircuit with color map to show particular current values.

+- lab4 :       Simulated annealing algorithm in solving several practical problems :
+- - Traveling Salesman Problem - drawing randomly distributed points ( normal distribution / uniform distribution / groups of seperated points) and then finding the optimal path through all the points with simulated annealing algorithm.
+- - Binary Image - drawing random black points and minimization of the energy with simulated annealing ( black points affect each other so minimizations of the energy leads them closer to each other in a specific way based on the neighbourhood type).
+- - Sudoku - solving Sudoku puzzle with simulated annealing ( minimization of digits repetitions in each row, column, 3x3 squares).